uraniumkid30/remus_backend/README.md

 pyenv (python 3.9)
 ## Once pipenv is installed you can execute the following command
-`python local 3.9.10` this will set your local project to python 3.9 `pipenv sync`  This will install all the required package and also create a virtual environment if needed.
+`python local 3.9.10` this will set your local project to python 3.9 `pipenv shell` this will create a virtual environment `pipenv sync`  This will install all the required package and also create a virtual environment if needed.